Welcome from the Director of Graduate Studies (Taught Degrees)

 |Week 10 = w/c 2 Dec||Week 24 = w/c 9 Mar||Week 39 = w/c 22 Jun|

 Tier 4 visa holders

-Please make sure you are aware of your responsibilities whilst studying in the UK; you can refer to the Warwick Immigration website.
+Please make sure you are aware of your responsibilities whilst studying in the UK; you can refer to the Student Immigration & Compliance website.